Central Wyoming College: KCWC-TV

 Wyoming PBS operates as a division of Central Wyoming College, with office and studio space located on-campus.
 As part of their degree program, students majoring in television broadcasting assist in the creation of programs for the station.
-KCWC-TV first went on the air went on the air in 1983.
+KCWC-TV first went on the air in 1983.
 Before then, the college and a small studio on-campus operating on the cable system of Riverton on channel 4.
 In the 70's most of the programming was in black and white.
 CWC had its own modulator so it could control when it was on or off the air with the cable system.
 At the time, the college was awarded the largest single federal grant to operate the PBS station, and with the studios located on the CWC campus, it opened the doors for an instructional laboratory for the college's broadcasting program.
 As part of its association with the college, Wyoming PBS broadcast telecourses for the college for many years, even before they were popular in the education community.

 KCWC-FM

 KCWC-FM (88.1 FM "Rustler Radio") is Central Wyoming College's student-run radio station, playing mainly Top 40 music.
 It first went on the air in 1968 with a ten-watt transmitter, which was replaced with a 1000-watt model in 1976.
-The station played Jazz/Adult Alternative music until for many years before switching to its current format in 2009.
+The station played Jazz/Adult Alternative music for many years before switching to its current format in 2009.